dmauser/azure-dns-private-resolver/adr-lab/README.md

 ![](./media/deployment.png)

-The second part of the deployment which build On-premises DNS Server, DNS Private Resolver, Private Link and DNS configuration is done using CLI.
+The second part of the deployment which builds the On-premises DNS Server, DNS Private Resolver, Private Link and DNS configuration is done using CLI.
 Please, note that the whole provisioning process will take around 35 minutes to complete.

 Another approach you can use is to deploy the lab step-by-step using the CLI commands below: